kbielski/chopen-workshop-git/README.md

 . ~/.bashrc
 ```

-Iif you don't want to use ubuntu please let us know upfront (foss@ctp.com) so we can give you advices for other environments.
-We can't however guarantee that all labs will be working smoothly, as we are going to test it only on the suggested environment.
+If you don't want to use Ubuntu please let us know upfront (foss@ctp.com) so we can give you advices for other environments.
+We can't guarantee however that all labs will be working smoothly, as we are going to test it only on the suggested environment.